gregecmaregec/gregecmaregec.github.io/_pages/code_showoff.md

      echo -e "
      welcome
      "
-     neofetch # this is the program that you want to execute fi
+     yourprogram # this is the program that you want to execute
+     # it will basically run it in the terminal

+     exit #drops the connection after the program is quit fi

 # save the script under /etc/profile.d/startup.sh